agraef/agraef.github.io/README.md

 # Welcome!

 You've reached Albert Gräf's presence on Github.
 I'm a [computer scientist and mathematician](aboutme.md) working at the [Johannes Gutenberg University][0] (JGU) at Mainz, Germany.
-Here you can find pointers to the source code and documentation of my functional programming language [Pure][1] (now on Github) and related projects still mostly hosted on Bitbucket.
+Here you can find pointers to the source code and documentation of my functional programming language [Pure][1] and some related projects.
 In particular, there's also some software for [Faust][5], Grame's functional dsp programming language, [Pd][7], Miller Puckette's graphical computer music and multimedia environment, and Dave Robillard's [LV2][11], the new audio and MIDI plugin standard for Linux and other Unix systems.
+Pointers to Jonathan Wilkes' Purr Data project, a Pd flavor to which I've been contributing, are provided as well.

 <div style="width: 100%; margin: 0px auto;">
 <img src="museum-lac2012.jpg" width="30%"/><img src="ag-lac2005-frank-2.png" width="30%"/><img src="IFC18-students.jpg" width="33.5%"/>
 </div>

 Please note that this site is in a perpetual state of construction, and also serves as a grab bag for various other side projects.
 I will hopefully turn it into a full website some time, but for the time being, here's a brief overview of the available projects.
+(Most of my projects are on Github these days, but some of the older stuff is still hosted on Bitbucket at this point.)

 ## The Pure programming language

+This is one of my flagship projects, a functional programming language based on [term rewriting](https://en.wikipedia.org/wiki/Rewriting) featuring an [LLVM](http://llvm.org/) JIT compiler backend and a fairly extensive collection of add-on modules.
+The project has been somewhat dormant in the past few years, as I've been working on other things, and it requires the old [LLVM 3.5](https://releases.llvm.org/download.html#3.5.0) version, but it's still perfectly usable.
+In any case, I'd say that there's nothing else quite like it in the crowded space of modern programming languages, so give it a try!

 * The [pure-lang][2] source code repository has the source code of the Pure programming language interpreter and various addon modules.
 In particular, there are the [pd-pure](https://agraef.github.io/pure-docs/pd-pure.html) and [pd-faust](https://agraef.github.io/pure-docs/pd-faust.html) modules which let you run Pure and Faust programs as Pd externals.

-* The Pure Language and Library Documentation is available in [html][3a] and [pdf][3b] format.
-There's also a [Pure Quick Reference][4] guide for the impatient.
+* For beginners, I recommend the [Pure Quick Reference][4] guide which provides a (relatively) quick overview of the language.
+Also, the Pure Language and Library Documentation is available in [html][3a] and [pdf][3b] format.

 * [sublime-pure](https://bitbucket.org/agraef/sublime-pure) provides Pure language support for the [Sublime Text](http://www.sublimetext.com/) editor.

 * The [pygments-lexer-pure](https://github.com/agraef/pygments-lexer-pure) addon lets you highlight Pure syntax using [Pygments](http://pygments.org/).

+## Purr Data

+Another flagship project that I contribute to is Jonathan Wilkes' [Purr Data](https://git.purrdata.net/jwilkes/purr-data), which is a flavor of Miller Puckette's graphical venerable [Pd][7] with a modern GUI and lots of bundled externals.
+Purr Data is also known as Pd-l2ork 2, since it is a cross-platform version of Ico Bukvic’s [Pd-l2ork](), which in turn was forked from Hans-Christoph Steiner’s (popular, but discontinued) [Pd-extended](http://puredata.info/downloads/pd-extended).

+If you have been looking for a modern successor to Pd-extended, this is it.
+I've been using Purr Data in pretty much all my university courses since 2016, contributed a few bits and pieces over the years, and serve as co-developer, release master and Linux package maintainer in the project.

+My [Purr Data Github mirror][21] provides a one-stop shop to make it easy for you to get your hands on the latest source and the available releases, including pre-built packages for Linux (maintained on the [OBS](https://build.opensuse.org/project/show/home:aggraef)), macOS, and Windows.

 ## The computer music and multimedia corner